zebsummerfield/Draco2-Dome-RFID-tracking/README.md

 This repository contains those scripts and the relevant documentation.

-The scripts were built off the mfrc522 library: https://pypi.org/project/mfrc522/.
+The scripts were built using the mfrc522 library: https://pypi.org/project/mfrc522/.